microsoft/commercial-marketplace-solutions/README.md

 # Commercial Marketplace Solutions Resource Index

-This repository contains reference implementations and solutions for the implementation of  Microsoft commercial marketplace offers.
-These solutions are intended to be used as a reference for building your own offers and are offered as a starting point for your solutions.
+This repository offers reference implementations and solutions for Microsoft commercial marketplace offers.
+These provided solutions serve as examples to guide you in creating your own offers, offering a solid starting point for your own implementations.

 ## Azure Application Offers